SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Introduction

 Besides exploiting modern parallelisation concepts, \swift makes use of state-of-the-art implementations of the key numerical methods.
-The gravity solver relies on the algorithmically-ideal fast-multipole method \citep[see e.g.][]{Greengard1987, Cheng1999, Dehnen2014} and is optionally coupled to a particle-mesh method using the Fourier-space representation of the gravity equations to model periodic boundary conditions.
-The hydrodynamics solver is based on the Smoothed Particle Hydrodynamics (SPH) method \citep[see e.g.][]{Price2012} with multiple flavours from the literature implemented as well as our own version \citep[\sphenix;][]{Borrow2022}.
-The code is also being extended towards other unstructured hydrodynamics methods (such as moving mesh \citep[see e.g.][]{Springel2010, shadowfax}, renormalized mesh-free techniques or SPH-ALE \citep[see e.g.][]{Hopkins2015}), which will be released in the future.
+The gravity solver relies on the algorithmically-ideal fast-multipole method \citep[see e.g.][]{Greengard1987, Cheng1999, Dehnen2014} and is optionally coupled to a particle-mesh method using the Fourier-space representation of the gravity equations to model periodic boundary conditions (See \citet{Springel2021} for a detailed discussion of the advantages of this coupling over a pure tree approach).
+The hydrodynamics solver is based on the Smoothed Particle Hydrodynamics (SPH) method \citep[see e.g.][]{Price2012, SpringelSPHreview} with multiple flavours from the literature implemented as well as our own version \citep[\sphenix;][]{Borrow2022}.
+The code is also being extended towards other unstructured hydrodynamics methods (such as moving mesh \citep[see e.g.][]{Springel2010, shadowfax}, renormalised mesh-free techniques or SPH-ALE \citep[see e.g.][]{Hopkins2015}), which will be released in the future.
 For cosmological applications, \swift was extended to use the particle-based ``delta-f'' method of \citet{Elbers2020} to evolve massive neutrinos, allowing us to explore variations of the $\Lambda$CDM model.
 On top of these core components, the software package was extended to provide models for galaxy formation.
 We make two such models available: one based on that used for the \eagle project \citep{Schaye2015,Crain2015} and a second one based on the \gear code \citep{Revaz2018, LoicThesis}.
 These were designed to target very different scales and resolution ranges--massive galaxies and their large-scale environment for \eagle, and dwarf galaxies for \gear--and are hence highly complementary.
 The \eagle model is additionally and optionally extended with the implementation of jet feedback from active galactic nuclei by \citet{Husko2022b}.

 Although \swift was originally developed for large-scale structure cosmology and galaxy formation applications, it quickly became clear that the benefits of the improved parallelisation of the coupled gravity--hydrodynamics solver could also be extended to other areas in astrophysics.
 In particular, the code has been extended to support planetary simulations by adding equations of state for the relevant materials.
 These extensions have been designed by expanding the existing SPH schemes to allow for multiple materials to interact, hence opening the window to simulate the collisions and interactions of planets and other bodies made of various layers of different materials.